How accurate are the results?

 Accessibility scores are based on the following test criteria:

-- Only the first 125 web pages of each website are tested
+- Only a selection of web pages of each website are tested

 - Only the main website of each organization is tested

 The accessibility score looks at how accessible a website is, as measured against the latest international standard for web accessibility, WCAG 2.2.

 We believe Silktide performs the world’s most advanced automated assessment of web accessibility, so you may see issues you’ve not been aware of before.